vwww/dev/README.md

 In the past, files would be stored on some web server without any version control.
 Also, directory listings were private.

 Unlike code for other projects, history is not as important for this website.
+The history in this repo is subject to a periodic cleanup operation.